WoSai/e-member-doc/en/README.md

 ```

 ###2.2 How to make a MD5 signature
-    MD5 signature is used to make api calling more secure, using secret and parameters to make a MD5 signature, see the follow steps:
  - Signature introduction:

-    All parameters about api calling and QR code generating are used to make a signature, for example parameters include: appid / storied / channel / notifyTime / id, and secret=34719280830192 , appid=2200000001, notifyTime=1468780992, channel=alipay, storeId=5308, id=61028309128301298, the follow these steps to make a signature:
+    All parameters are used to make a signature, for example parameters include: appid / storied / channel / notifyTime / id, and secret=34719280830192 , appid=2200000001, notifyTime=1468780992, channel=alipay, storeId=5308, id=61028309128301298, the follow these steps to make a signature:
 ```
 Step 1: store secret and parameters into an array=['2200000001=appid','1468780992=notifyTime','alipay=channel','61028309128301298=id','5308=storeId','34719280830192=secret']
 Step 2: sort this array to get a sortArray=['1468780992=notifyTime','2200000001=appid','34719280830192=secret','5308=storeId','61028309128301298=id','alipay=channel']